Reverse Mortgage Calculator

 Interpreting Your Results

-• Higher available cash often means you are older, have higher home equity, and/or are using a lower expected interest rate.
+• Higher available cash often means you are older, have more home equity, or are using a lower expected interest rate.

-• Lower or zero available cash may indicate that your existing mortgage balance and costs consume most of the available principal limit, or that your age and rate combination yields a relatively low PLF.
+• Lower or zero available cash may mean your existing mortgage balance and costs consume most of the principal limit, or the age-and-rate combination yields a relatively low PLF.

 Remember that a reverse mortgage is still a loan.
-Interest and mortgage insurance premiums accrue over time, increasing the balance and reducing remaining home equity.
+Interest and mortgage insurance premiums can accrue over time, increasing the balance and reducing remaining home equity.
+The opening cash estimate is only one piece of the decision.
+Your long-term housing plans, what you want heirs to inherit, and your ability to keep paying property taxes, homeowners insurance, and maintenance all matter too.

 Who Typically Qualifies for a HECM Reverse Mortgage?

 While this calculator focuses on the numbers, eligibility is just as important.
-Common FHA HECM requirements include:
+Common FHA HECM requirements include the items below.
+Even if the estimate looks strong, you should still confirm property eligibility, counseling requirements, and financial assessment details with a lender or HUD-approved counselor.

 • At least one borrower aged 62 or older.